english-blog/english-blog.github.io/_drafts/2020-02-02-divide-by-fraction.md

 Four divided by one equals four.

 Please ignore the shape and size of the objects.
-These are for illustration only.
 Just count the numbers.

 When we divide a number, we are not just grouping the numbers.
 We split the numbers first and then group them.
-So, the number is increased (multiplied)
+So, the number increases (multiplied).

 Let us see what happens when we invert the fraction and multiply?.